tavily-ai/langchain-tavily/README.md

 - The following arguments can also be set during invocation : `include_images`, `search_depth` , `time_range`, `include_domains`, `exclude_domains`, `include_images`
 - For reliability and performance reasons, certain parameters that affect response size cannot be modified during invocation: `include_answer` and `include_raw_content`.
 These limitations prevent unexpected context window issues and ensure consistent results.

-NOTE: The optional arguments are available for agents to dynamically set, if you set a argument during instantiation and then invoke the tool with a different value, the tool will use the value you passed during invocation.
+NOTE: If you set an argument during instantiation this value will persist and overwrite the value passed during invocation.

 ```python
 # Basic query